dat-ecosystem-archive/book/src/ch02-01-flat-tree.md

 ### Spans
 Similarly for spans.
 If an even number is targeted, it is at the bottom of the tree, so it will only span itself.
-Therefor it's easy to implement an `is_even` check, and return the index that was passed in if it's true.
+Therefore it's easy to implement an `is_even` check, and return the index that was passed in if it's true.

 ## Full Roots